 What Other Ski Helmets Should You Consider?

 The Sweet Protection Ascender is a backcountry and ski mountaineering-focused helmet that will serve that user group well.
-Its dual-certification coupled with MIPS can provide peace of mind when climbing up a couloir lined with granite walls.
-If this is a situation where you find yourself frequently, then we can't recommend a better option.
-If you only occasionally venture off groomed runs, then the Salomon MTN Lab is an excellent multiuse option that caters more towards the resort crowd.
+Its triple-certification coupled with MIPS can provide peace of mind when climbing up a couloir lined with granite walls.
+If this is a situation where you find yourself frequently, then it's a good option.
+If you frequently venture off into the backcountry, then the Salomon MTN Lab is another excellent multiuse option that is even lighter weight.
 If you're looking for a traditional helmet, this model's shallow shape and specific feature set will not benefit you.
 We recommend our Editors' Choice, the Smith Vantage MIPS.